Gims: Early life

-Gandhi Djuna was born on 6 May 1986 in Kinshasa, Zaire (Now the Democratic Republic of the Congo since 1997).
+Gandhi Djuna was born on 6 May 1986 in Kinshasa, Zaire (now the Democratic Republic of the Congo).
 He comes from a family of musicians: his father Djanana Djuna is the singer of Papa Wemba's Viva La Musica troupe.
-He arrived in France in 1988 at the age of two, with his parents who were then foreigners in an irregular situation.
+His parents, who were undocumented immigrants, moved to France in 1988 when he was two years old.

 Because of his parents hiding, he explains having had a difficult childhood.
 He was placed with foster families, before living in squats until he was 18 years old.
 This passage from his life is mentioned in his book Vise le soleil.
 He is part of a family of fourteen children.
-He is the brother of Dadju, member of the group The Shin Sekaï, of Bedjik, Afi (formerly Xgangs) and Djelass, all three of them rappers.
+He is the brother of Dadju, member of the group The Shin Sekaï, of Bedjik, Afi (formerly Xgangs), and Djelass, all three of them rappers.
 On his first album Subliminal (2013), they participate in the song "Outsider".
 Gims grew up in the 3rd arrondissement of Paris.
 His family then moved to the 9th arrondissement and finally to the 19th arrondissement.
 Gims studied graphic design and communication.
 He takes the nickname "Gims" in reference to Asian cinema and the world of martial arts.